 We will also characterize particle sizes in the collected material.

-We would like your permission to store the leftover samples to possibly test for other chemicals in the future.
+We would like your permission for us to store the leftover samples to possibly test for other chemicals in the future.

-Are there any risks or discomforts to you if you decide to be in this project?
+Are there any risks or benefits to you from being in this project?

-There are no risks from the sample collection.
 The facility owners will not incur any costs for the laboratory tests performed by the federal government.

-Are there any benefits to you from being in this project?

-There are no direct benefits from being a part of the project.
+Tire recycling facilities will have the option to request a copy of the laboratory results from the crumb rubber samples collected.

 Who will see the information you give the researchers?